 The IWitness activities in Hungary have made substantial strides in enhancing Holocaust education and combating antisemitism.
-The blended training program for teachers, which ran from March 18 to May 27, 2024, effectively combined online sessions, self-study, and practical application.
+The blended training program for teachers, which ran from 18th of March to 27th of May, 2024, effectively combined online training sessions, self-study, and practical application.

+A group of 15 teachers and educators actively participated and successfully completed the training program in Hungary.
 Covering crucial topics such as the history and definition of antisemitism, Holocaust distortion, and the use of the IWitness platform, the program provided a comprehensive learning experience.
 Participants engaged in self-study through video presentations and applied their knowledge by piloting activities from the BOND project.
 The program concluded with an insightful online reflection session, ensuring that educators are well-equipped to foster a deeper understanding of Jewish history and contemporary antisemitism among their students.